siretty/prtcl/README.md

-This project uses *The Pitchfork Layout (PFL)* for it's project directory.
+This project will strive to use *The Pitchfork Layout (PFL)* for it's project directory.
+It's not quite there yet, though.

 In order to download the dependencies please run